MicroFocus/ADM-TFS-Extension/README.md

 - More information is available [here][parallel-docs]

 ##### Get OpenText Functional Testing Lab Resources
-- Use this task to configure a task that retrieves device and application information from Functional Testing Lab.
+- Use this task to configure a task that retrieves device and application information from Functional Testing Lab (Digital Lab).
 - More information is available [here][get-digital-lab-resources]

 # Additional Resources